Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Regular/Kehts.md

 # 💮 Kehts

 ---
-**Kehts** are tall, cyan-grayish skinned race with vertically warped eyes.
+**Kehts** are tall, cyan-grayish skinned race with eyes warped slightly vertically.
 They are commonly seen with long, dark hair that lasts to the elderly age.

 ### Origins
 The ancient roots of kehtic race direct us to **Blood Tribes**, goblins that gave themselves